 For everything you accomplish in life, you need motivation.
 But did you know that there are two different types of motivation?
 The term is generally positive, although there are negative motivators.
 This is especially the case when the drive to get things done does not come from you, but is forced from outside.

 Intrinsic motivation is the kind of motivation that comes from deep within you.
-It conforms to your own personal desires, life goals and convictions.
+It conforms to your own personal desires, Life goals and beliefs.

 Intrinsically motivated actions do not necessarily fulfill a specific purpose.
 You do the activity simply because you enjoy it and not in order to achieve a certain goal.